1990 Añejo Rum 65ers season: Occurrences

 Last year's best import Carlos Briggs return and teamed up with Toney Mack for the Third Conference.
 The 65ers missed the services early of playing-coach Jaworski, assistant coach Rino Salazar and three key players, Chito Loyzaga, Dante Gonzalgo and Rey Cuenco, who were members of the all-pro team in the Beijing Asian Games.
-Compounding their woes was the exit of Carlos Briggs, whose attitude problems convince management to replaced him after just three games in favor of Darryl Joe.
+Compounding their woes was the exit of Carlos Briggs, whose attitude problems convince management to replace him after just three games in favor of Darryl Joe.

 Sonny Jaworski committed a punching foul on new Purefoods import Robert Paul Rose in their last game of the season as the 65ers were eliminated by Purefoods from the Third Conference semis.
 The Big J let go of a flying elbow with seconds left of an already won ballgame by the Hotdogs.
 The Añejo playing-coach was fined and suspended for one game, which took effect the following season.

 Notable dates

-March 20: New Anejo import Sylvester Gray, who replaces Glenn Dedmon after six games, had an excellent debut in Anejo’s 120-106 win over league-leading Shell.
+March 20: New Anejo import Sylvester Gray, who replaces Glenn Dedmon after six games, had an excellent debut in Anejo's 120–106 win over league-leading Shell.
 The former Miami Heat scored 26 points on top of 27 rebounds.

-April 5: Dante Gonzalgo buried a gun-beating triple made possible by Yves Dignadice’s two misses from the stripe as Añejo escape with a 123-122 victory over San Miguel Beermen.
+April 5: Dante Gonzalgo buried a gun-beating triple made possible by Yves Dignadice's two misses from the stripe as Añejo escape with a 123–122 victory over San Miguel Beermen.
 It was the 65ers seventh straight win and second victory in the semifinals that pushed their won-loss slate to 10-2 while the Beermen fell to five wins and seven losses.

-April 24: Anejo sealed a finals clash with Shell Zoom Masters in the first conference following a 150-113 rout over Presto Tivolis for their 12th win in 17 games.
+April 24: Anejo sealed a finals clash with Shell Zoom Masters in the first conference following a 150–113 rout over Presto Tivolis for their 12th win in 17 games.
 The 65ers were coming off a three-game losing streak after an eight-game winning run.

-June 12: In their first game since the walkout in game six of the First Conference finals, Añejo Rum won against sister team San Miguel Beermen, 105-89.
+June 12: In their first game since the walkout in game six of the First Conference finals, Añejo Rum won against sister team San Miguel Beermen, 105–89.

-June 21: Philip Cezar drove in a twinner with one second left and lifted Añejo Rum 65 to a 143-141 overtime victory over Pop Cola.
+June 21: Philip Cezar drove in a twinner with one second left and lifted Añejo Rum 65 to a 143–141 overtime victory over Pop Cola.

-July 6: Sonny Jaworski scored 29 points and made his second attempt from the free throw line with a second left that won the game for Añejo in a pulsating 101-100 victory over Pop Cola in Cagayan de Oro.
+July 6: Sonny Jaworski scored 29 points and made his second attempt from the free throw line with a second left that won the game for Añejo in a pulsating 101–100 victory over Pop Cola in Cagayan de Oro.

-August 14: Anejo finally broke a three-game losing spell to Purefoods by downing the Hotdogs, 136-125, to gain a playoff for the second finals berth in the All-Filipino Conference.
+August 14: Anejo finally broke a three-game losing spell to Purefoods by downing the Hotdogs, 136–125, to gain a playoff for the second finals berth in the All-Filipino Conference.
 Rudy Distrito exploded with a high of 47 points as the 65ers completed an amazing run of five straight wins after losing their first three games in the semifinals.